 • Immunology

-The establishment and efficient running of a bio-repository requires ethical, legal and social consideration which can be overwhelming.
-In addition to all of these considerations effectively managing cost and availability of resources such as liquid nitrogen and dry-ice is vital.
-Ethical debates particularly in Low-to-Medium-Income-Countries (LMIC) are important but complex.
-Fear of exploitation is a reality and an important discussion point when considering establishing a Bio-respository no matter what the size.
+The establishment and efficient running of a biorepository requires ethical, legal and social consideration which can be overwhelming.
+In addition to all of these considerations, effectively managing cost and availability of resources such as liquid nitrogen and dry ice is vital.
+Ethical debates particularly in Low- to Medium-Income Countries (LMIC) are important but complex.
+Fear of exploitation is a reality and an important discussion point when considering establishing a Biorepository no matter what the size.
 In addition to effective infrastructural planning it is very important to develop an agreed on governance framework at an international level that takes into consideration all aspects of equity, fairness and justice.
-Collaboration between counties in regions is an important consideration to deal with cost.
+Collaboration between countries in regions is an important consideration to deal with cost.

 Here we aim to:

-• Explore the value of Bio-Repository in Low to Medium Income Countries (LMIC)
+• Explore the value of Bio-Repositories in Low- to Medium-Income Countries (LMIC).

-• Stimulate discussions about concerns, value and cost of opperating Bio-Repositories in LMIC
+• Stimulate discussions about concerns, value and cost of operating Biorepositories in LMICs.

 Guidelines: